-Make sure the Patient ID, Name (First, Middle, Last), Gender and Date of Birth match the previous exams so that the system recognize the same patient.
+Make sure at least the Patient Fist Name, Last Name and Date of Birth match the previous exams so that the system recognize the same patient.

 2. At the bottom of the Patient form, a window displays the previous exams for the same patients